 Ruben Diaz Jr. first entered public office as a member of the New York State Assembly in 1997, and is currently serving his third full term as Bronx Borough President, having been reelected in November 2017 with more than 88 percent of the vote.

 As borough president, Ruben Diaz Jr. has led the implementation of a robust agenda—on economic development, housing, health and wellness, education, and public safety—in every corner of the borough.
 The Bronx has seen over $15.4 billion in new development of all kinds since Borough President Diaz took office in 2009.
 This includes more than 36,000 new units of housing, most of it built for lower-income families.

 Thousands of new jobs have been created in The Bronx since 2009, thanks in large part to the continued partnership between Borough President Diaz, the Bronx Overall Economic Development Corporation and those seeking to do business in the borough.
-As a result of those efforts, the unemployment rate in The Bronx has been cut nearly in half, and roughly 110,000 more Bronx residents have jobs today than when Borough President Diaz took office eight years ago.
+As a result of those efforts, the unemployment rate in The Bronx has been cut nearly in half, and more than 117,000 more Bronx residents have jobs today than when Borough President Diaz took office nine years ago.

 Much of this success is driven by new infrastructure improvements, and Borough President Diaz has helped bring significant new projects to the borough.
 This includes the East Bronx Metro-North expansion, which will bring new commuter rail service to Co-op City, Morris Park/Van Nest, Parkchester and Hunts Point; the future redevelopment of the Sheridan Expressway and the reconstruction of the historic Orchard Beach Pavilion, among others.